barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 Additionally, you may want to purchase some nuts and washers in order to mount the transformers to the chassis.

-### Build Process
+### Amplifier Assembly
 For my build I followed John Calhoun's FireFly PCB Assembly Guide, which is overall a very useful document.
 However, I did run into a few snags, which I'd like to mention.

 #### Hammond 269EX Power Transformer

 Please read the manufacturer's notes for your components, as the current production of the Hammond 269EX Power Transformer has different colored wires than is documented in Calhoun's Guide.
 In Step 19 of Calhoun's Guide, he states "start with the black wires from the power transformer."

 However, the current production has (1) black wire, (1) grey wire, and (1) white wire.

+**DO NOT** assume that by "black wires" Calhoun means the black **AND** grey wires.

-This is important to note, because if power is connected to both the black and grey wires, instantaneous destruction of the transformer will result.
+This is important to note, because if power is connected to **BOTH** the black **AND** grey wires, instantaneous destruction of the transformer will result.
 With the current production of the Hammond 269EX Power Transformer, the White and Gray wires should be used for 115 VAC Input and the White and Black wires should be used for 125 VAC Input.
 Tape the unused wire.

 ![FireFly-1]({{taylorjhawkins.com}}/images/firefly-1.jpg)